Israel to approve hundreds of new settler homes in West Bank

 Trump’s decision on Jerusalem and announcement in December that the United States would start the process of moving its embassy from Tel Aviv enraged the Palestinians who said the United States can no longer broker peace with Israel.

-Reporting by Maayan Lubell, Editing by William Maclean
+Reporting by Maayan Lubell and Arshad Mohammed, additional reporting by David Alexander; Editing by William Maclean and Susan Thomas